soukoku/ntwain/README.md

 * Optionally hosts an internal message loop so there's no need to hook into application UI thread

 The solution contains tester projects in winform, wpf, and even (gasp!) console.
-A nuget package is also [available here](https://www.nuget.org/packages/ntwain)
+A nuget package is also [available here](https://www.nuget.org/packages/ntwain) (NOTE: this doc describes v3.
+For older version go to Source and choose v2 branch.)

 Using the lib
 --------------------------------------